-Also, Nathan is quick to point out, you still have freedom and flexibility when you are a Signing Agent.
+Also, Nate is quick to point out, you still have freedom and flexibility when you are a Signing Agent.
 You can schedule yourself, for example, to work seven days a week, or focus on Monday to Thursday only.
 It is up to you.

 I have passed my test and I am awaiting my commission from the state.
-Then I can begin the same transition Nathan experienced.
+Then I can begin the same transition Nate experienced.
 I will always drive for Uber and Lyft because I enjoy it.
 Augmenting my rideshare driving with Notary Signing Agent activity sounds like a prudent plan.